strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 ## Set permissions to enable use of your Verified Permissions policies

-The Orchestrator supports defining a AWS credential as an environment variable.
-In this local scenario, we will create a policy and a IAM principal's credentials for the orchestrator to use.
-With this environment variable, in a production scenario, the your environment for example in EC2, it can turn these into a temporary credentials.
+The orchestrator supports defining an AWS credential as an environment variable.
+In this local scenario, we will create a policy and an IAM principal user's credentials for the orchestrator to use.
+In a production scenario, your environment (for example, in EC2) can turn these credentials into temporary credentials.

 1. Go to **Identity and Access Management (IAM)** within your AWS console.
 2. Under Access management, go to **Policies**.